 - Ideal for viewing: green turtle, pelagic thresher shark, scalloped hammerhead shark

-Built in the middle of tropical vegetation, without felling a single tree, this exotic resort is ecologically sound and a perfect location to dive the 'Big Fish Country' sites off the Borneo coast.
+Built in the middle of tropical vegetation, without felling a single tree, this exotic resort is ecologically sound and a perfect location to dive the 'Big Fish Country' sites off the Kalimantan coast.

 Located on the south eastern tip of the lagoon on the Maratua Atoll, this resort offers guests lavish bungalows and provides adventurous divers with access to some of Indonesia’s finest diving.